leydisContre7777/amazee_assessment/README.md

  In the input you can enter a matemathical expression, for example: 10 + 20 - 30 + 15 * 5

- The application you redirect to show you the result, which contains some reactjs in the button element.
+ The application you redirect to show you the result (YOUR_DOMAIN/drupal/amazee-example/result/{result_expression}), which contains some reactjs in the button element.

  #Login into the drupal site and create an article, after the article is been saved you should see